act-rules/act-rules.github.io/_rules/visible-label-in-accessible-name-2ee8b8.md

 #### Inapplicable Example 2

 This text field does not need to have its [visible][] text match the [accessible name][].
 The content of a textfield shows its value instead of its label.
-The label is usually adjecent to the textfield instead.
+The label is usually adjacent to the textfield instead.

 ```html
 <div>E-mail</div>